PGDR0130/EV3_Arduino-steering-wheel/README.md

 ### Libraries for Arduino
 - [AltSoftSerial](https://www.arduino.cc/reference/en/libraries/altsoftserial/) - adding software serial port to arduino >> use for the bluetooth devices or more
+- [LiquidCrystal_I2C](https://www.arduino.cc/reference/en/libraries/liquidcrystal-i2c/) - display LCD library By.Frank de Brabander

 ### Hardware
 - Arduino - to receve data from any phycial device or button and out put it from serial port to computer
-  - CH-05 (optional) - bluetooth device for arduino to transfer data
+  - CH-05 - bluetooth device for arduino to transfer data
+  - LCD display(optional) - to display the state of the pin both digital and analog.

 - EV3 - to control the motors and monitor rotation angle of the physical wheel
-  - flash ev3dev on to the SD card
+  - flash ev3dev on to the SD card [ev3dev offical site](https://www.ev3dev.org/)